 (Notice that the cover represents evolution as one line of transformations, a powerful visual image but inaccurate).

 Sadly, the influence of Darwin’s ideas on medicine in general and in particular upon oncology, is somewhat limited.
-There have been calls to change this (here, here and here) but the bulk of cancer biology research is based on studying the genes that are altered in tumour cells.
-As important as genes are to explain tumour growth and progression, doing this in isolation of the environment that tumour cells inhabit makes as much as sense as trying to explain the morphological differences between finches in different parts of the world by means of genetic differences without reference to the ecosystem in which they live (or die).
+There have been calls to change this (here, here and here) but the bulk of cancer biology research is based on studying the genes that are altered in tumor cells.
+As important as genes are to explain tumor growth and progression, doing this in isolation of the environment that tumor cells inhabit makes as much as sense as trying to explain the morphological differences between finches in different parts of the world by means of genetic differences without reference to the ecosystem in which they live (or die).

-Of course genes are crucial to have a proper understanding of the potential evolutionary path of tumour progression.
+Of course genes are crucial to have a proper understanding of the potential evolutionary path of tumor progression.
 Many ecologists and evolutionary biologists study only phenotypes since natural selection only works at the phenotypic level .
 This approach has limitations: the environment selects for particular traits in a population but not all traits are equally likely to emerge.
-For exmaple, if it becomes advantageous for a population adapted to land to cross a body of water the individuals could potentially evolve the capability to fly or swim.
+For example, if it becomes advantageous for a population adapted to land to cross a body of water the individuals could potentially evolve the capability to fly or swim.
 If those individuals already posses appendices that could easily evolve into wings and have the right aerodynamics then, given the same environment one could single out flying as the most likely evolutionary adaptation.

-A integrated understanding of cancer genomics (as favoured by the cancer biology community) and cancer phenotypes (as would be the preference of the evolutionary biology community) could lead to a comprehensive genotype-to-phenotype mapping.
-Such a mapping would revolutionise how we understand the evolutionary dynamics of a growing tumour with a particular genetic make up within a given (micro)environment.
+A integrated understanding of cancer genomics (as favored by the cancer biology community) and cancer phenotypes (as would be the preference of the evolutionary biology community) could lead to a comprehensive genotype-to-phenotype mapping.
+Such a mapping would revolutionize how we understand the evolutionary dynamics of a growing tumor with a particular genetic make up within a given (micro)environment.
 Since the environment would select for specific phenotypic traits where as the genetic make up would make certain adaptations more likely than others.
 However, it is clear that the genotype-phenotype mapping is an incredibly challenging problem to tackle and can only really be addressed using an integrated framework.
 Specifically, using computational and mathematical models to build a theoretical bridge between the evolutionary and cancer biology communities.